 Continuing your loop through the narrow aisle of green vegetables and past stalls piled high with fresh tropical fruits, you come back to the market’s large hawker centre hugging an open courtyard with bright sun and cooling breezes.
-This courtyard separates the predominantly Muslim and often halal food offerings on the left side from the more Chinese stalls on the right.
+This courtyard separates the predominantly Muslim and halal food offerings on the left from the Chinese stalls on the right.

-The numerous stalls along the right side of the courtyard offer Chinese selections, including fresh juices, dumplings, roasted meats and deep-fried bananas.
-On the far right side is Heng Gi Goose and Duck Rice (#01-335), one of those special places that informed foodies surreptitiously flock to for exceptional, old-school duck and assorted pork parts.
-Don’t let the sparse décor fool you; the tender duck is cooked to perfection, served over flavourful rice and doused with an earthy, profoundly rich braising broth unlike any other.
+Numerous stalls along the courtyard’s right side offer Chinese selections, including fresh juices, dumplings, roasted meats and deep-fried bananas.
+Among them, on the far right, is Heng Gi Goose and Duck Rice (#01-335).
+This is a special place where informed foodies flock to for exceptional old-school duck and assorted pork parts.
+Don’t let the sparse décor fool you; the tender duck is cooked to perfection.
+It’s served over flavourful rice and doused with an earthy, profoundly rich braising broth unlike any other.
 Order it with a side of tofu, a tea-stained egg and a garnish of coriander.
-Or be daring and try their slippery duck feet or braised pig face – it’s better than you think!
+Or be daring and try the slippery duck feet or braised pig face – it’s better than you think!